 Make cross team collaborating easy

-Perhaps the best thing leaders can do when it comes to nurturing cross team collaborations is to make the process of collaborating a great experience in and of itself.
+Perhaps the best thing leaders can do when it comes to nurturing and improving cross team collaboration, is to make the process of collaborating a great experience in and of itself.
 Enter Highfive, a powerful all-in-one video conferencing solution with HD video and audio that allows teams to connect for an unparalleled face-to-face communication experience.
 Plus, Highfives are so user friendly, anyone can use them right out of the box to share screens, brainstorm solutions, collaborate with cross team members, and more.
 To equip your cross team with everything they need to be successful, start by giving them a Highfive.